You just have to put on a comfortable pair of shoes and the historical landmarks in Kos’ old town begin to narrate their story.

 What is the best way to get to Kos in Greece?

 Kos airport receives direct international flights during the holiday season and domestic flights from Athens throughout the year.
-There are also daily ferries from to Kos from Piraeus port during the summer (around 10.5hrs) as well as seasonal ferry connections with nearby islands and Crete.
+There are also daily ferries from to Kos from Piraeus port all year round (around 10.5hrs) as well as seasonal ferry connections with nearby islands and Crete.

 What is the best way to get around Kos town?